thecargaming/1xd3-proj/README.md

 ```

 ## Running the server
-To run the development server, docker and docker compose must be installed
+To run the development server, docker and docker compose must be installed.
+Building, initializing the database, and building are all done automatically by
+the build script.
 ```bash
     npm run docker
 ```